Jewel7/noteflow/README.md

 - Only one question can be submitted at a time, but multiple responses can answer that question.
 - Users can maintain multiple conversations, which can function as different topics.
   For example, conversations may be labeled "Biology Notes," "Chemistry Lecture," "New York Trip 2023."
+- Users can search for conversations.
+Within conversations, users can search specific questions and responses.
 ## Endpoints

 -